ultimate-pms/ultimate-media-server-core/readme.md

 - [tvhProxy](https://github.com/jkaberg/tvhProxy) - This is how you can seamlessly connect TvHeadend into Plex
 - [WebGrab+Plus](http://www.webgrabplus.com/) - This is how you pull in all the EPG (TV Guides) from various sites to Plex without having to use a paid metadata TV Guide service...
 - [piHole](https://pi-hole.net/) - Better ad blocking for my home network / finally no Youtube ads!
+- [Docker Autoheal](https://github.com/willfarrell/docker-autoheal) - A lightweight container, designed to monitor the health of other containers & restart them if they have crashed.

 So without further mention, let's dive in and get the thing up and running!
 (Docker-compose files are based upon the components mentioned above)